rhdtownsend/mesa-summer-school-2019/source/maxilab.rst

    of 75% solar (:math:`Z = 0.01065`) and 50% solar (:math:`Z =
    0.0071`).
 Enter the results in the appropriate columns of the spreadsheet.

+During these calculations, be sure to look for changes in the iron-bump opacity peak resulting from the reduced metallicity.